 - Foods that require biting into – apples, corn on the cob, carrots, ribs and chicken wings

 You should see your orthodontist regularly to have your braces tightened and adjusted during your treatment.
 As a result, the braces will continue to function properly.
 It also allows your orthodontist to assess your progress and make sure there are no issues.

 Regular Dental Appointments

-You will also need to continue visiting your regular dentist for cleanings and checkups, just like you usually do.
-Professional cleanings and checkups are essential for oral health because even the most rigorous brushing and flossing routine cannot remove hardened tartar.
-In addition, your dentist will be able to monitor your oral health, and ensure there are no cavities or other problems developing.
+You should also continue to see your regular dentist for cleanings and checkups as you normally do.
+Even the most diligent brushing and flossing routines may not be enough to remove hardened tartar.
+Professional cleanings and checkups are essential for oral health.
+Furthermore, your dentist will be able to keep track of your oral health and ensure that no cavities or other issues arise.